nduatifm/HomeSchoolHub/replit.md

 ### UI/UX Decisions
 The platform utilizes React 18 with TypeScript for the frontend, styled with Tailwind CSS and Shadcn/UI components for a modern and consistent design.
 The platform features a **modern, colorful dashboard design** inspired by contemporary educational platforms:

+- **Branding**: "Home School Hub" logo with graduation cap icon in purple-to-pink gradient, displayed on all authentication pages and dashboard sidebars
-- **Modern Vertical Sidebar**: Dark navy sidebar (fixed left, 96px wide) with icon navigation for quick access to key sections
+- **Modern Vertical Sidebar**: Dark navy sidebar (fixed left, 96px wide) with icon navigation and branding logo at the top for quick access to key sections
 - **Vibrant Color Palette**: Purple, green, coral, and orange accent colors for visual hierarchy and engagement
 - **Welcome Cards**: Personalized hero cards with gradient backgrounds and call-to-action buttons
 - **Colorful Stat Cards**: Vibrant metric cards with icons, gradients, and hover effects